-This zesty, classic Moroccan dish features meatballs (kefta mkaoura) cooked in a zesty, homemade shakshuka-like tomato sauce.
+This popular Moroccan dish features meatballs (kefta mkaoura) cooked in a zesty, homemade shakshuka-like tomato sauce.
 Many cooks like to present the meatball tagine with eggs poached directly in the sauce, but this addition is optional.
 For a little extra heat, add some ground cayenne or fresh chili peppers.

 Although a clay or ceramic tagine is the traditional cooking vessel of choice, a deep skillet will work just as well.
 In either case, allow ample time for the tomatoes to reduce to a thick sauce before adding the meatballs.
 Moroccan meatballs are usually shaped in petite form—sometimes as small as marbles—from seasoned ground beef and/or lamb (kefta), but ground chicken or turkey can be used instead.